sarakinell/thevisproject/README.md

 ## View my project

-Check out my GitHub Pages and tick the 'Home" button to get started.
+Check out my [GitHub Pages](https://sarakinell.github.io/thevisproject/) and tick the `Home` button to get started.
 You may enter the different blog posts by clicking on their interactive graphics.
-The navigation helps you to find the Home page (also via the logo in the top left corner), the Blog page (where all posts are listed), and the About page with general information as well as a contact form at the very bottom.
+The navigation helps you to find the `Home` page (also via the logo in the top left corner), the `Blog` page (where all posts are listed), and the `About` page with general information as well as a contact form at the very bottom.
 Thank you for your time in browsing through my very first website project!

 ## Course in Webdevelopment

-Since the course in Web Engineering at ETH Zürich after Spring 2017 no longer takes place, I was delighted to find the course in Webentwicklung für Datenjournalisten at the University of Zürich.
+Since the course in [Web Engineering](https://globis.ethz.ch/#!/course/web-engineering-2017/) at ETH Zürich after Spring 2017 no longer takes place, I was delighted to find the course in [Webentwicklung für Datenjournalisten](https://lms.uzh.ch/olat/dmz/) at the University of Zürich.

-This hands-on, project-based course is centered around the challenge of creating a responsive website with interactive graphics.
-Nowadays, it is certainly important with responsiveness due to the increasingly large usage of mobile devices and all kinds of screen sizes, but also because of Search Engine Optimization and the decreased chances of being found on the world wide web when not providing an adaptive website.
+This hands-on, project-based course is centered around the challenge of creating a **responsive website with interactive graphics**.
+Nowadays, it is certainly important with responsiveness, due to the increasingly large usage of mobile devices and all kinds of screen sizes, but _also_ because of Search Engine Optimization and the decreased chances of being found on the world wide web when not providing an adaptive website.

-When you run create-react-app, it always creates the project with the latest version of react-scripts so you’ll get all the new features and improvements in newly created apps automatically.

 ### Learning objectives

 * Master the foundations of webdevelopment
 * Fetch data from a database
 * Display data from a database on a webpage
 * Independently find information on and learn programming

 ### Course program

-Introduction
+1. Introduction
-HTML
+2. HTML
-Advanced HTML
+3. Advanced HTML
-CSS & Responsive Layout
+4. CSS & Responsive Layout
-CSS Bootstrap
+5. CSS Bootstrap
-PHP
+6. PHP
-PHP/SQL
+7. PHP/SQL
-Wordpress
+8. Wordpress
-Javascript & JSON
+9. Javascript & JSON
-D3
+10. D3
-Interactive Charts
+11. Interactive Charts
-Responsive D3
+12. Responsive D3

 ## Technologies used